NEW TREATMENT AVAILABLE!

 For mild cases of toenail fungus, your doctor will likely start with conservative treatments.
 These may include prescription anti-fungal oral medications or topical solutions.
 For patients who exhibit severe symptoms—or for those who do not respond to medication—the doctor may recommend nail avulsion surgery.
 During this procedure, the nail plate is removed and chemical treatments are introduced to treat the infection.

-Contact Dr. Gary Evans or Dr. James Korponay, our podiatrists in New York, NY and Whitestone, NY, for more information or to schedule a consultation.
+Contact Dr. Gary Evans or Dr. James Korponay, our podiatrists to schedule a consultation.
+Our office currently serves the Whitestone, Midtown Manhattan and New York City, NY areas.